SherlockOm/Image-Size-Reducer-KMeans/README.md

 # Image-Size-Reducer-K-Means
-This repo contains the image size reducer project using K-Means made by me.
-Packages use : numpy, matplotlib
+This repo contains the image size reducer project using K-Means made by me.\n Packages use : numpy, matplotlib